Permanent Road Closures

 A typical road closure request can take between 12-24 months to complete, depending on its level of complexity, and must follow the statutory procedures outlined in the Roads Act.

-All road closure applications generally adhere to the following steps:
+All road closure applications generally adhere to the following stages:

 Fees and Charges